afneville/docs/dev/gpg.md

 message.txt  message.txt.gpg
 ```

-To decrypt an encrypted file, use the `--decrypt` command.
+To decrypt an encrypted file, use the `--decrypt` option.

 # Asymmetric Encryption